rgilks/speako/ml/README.md

 | `dev-asr.stm` | Validation | ~9,200 |
 | `eval-asr.stm` | Held-out test | ~9,200 |

+### Write & Improve Corpus (Optional)

+To include the Cambridge Write & Improve Corpus in training:
+1. Set the `WI_CORPUS_PATH` environment variable to the directory containing `en-writeandimprove2024-corpus.tsv`.
+2. Ensure the path is accessible to the training context.

 ## Model Details

 | Property | Value |